 International Student Tax Assistance

 Legal Services for Students (LSS) offers free income tax assistance and education to international students on nonresident tax issues.
 Tax returns are prepared using 2016 income information.
 There have been changes so please carefully read the options available below.
-The deadline for paying your 2016 taxes is Tuesday, April 18, 2017.
+The deadline for filing and paying your 2016 taxes was Tuesday, April 18, 2017.
+If you haven't filed income tax returns, you can still file at any time.
+Our tax attorneys are available to assist you.
+Contact our office for an appointment.
+864-5665

 Who Qualifies for LSS Tax Assistance?